-Beginning in spring 2022, the UTP is available electronically via SacRT's mobile fare app, ZipPass.
+The UTP is now available electronically via SacRT's mobile fare app, ZipPass.
 Learn how to access the digital UTP/ZipPass.

 In the remote environment, the health services fee provides access to virtual health and mental health services.
 Students have access to telehealth services as well as through local mental health counselors.